NIST 800-53 Rev. 4 vs. Rev. 5 Control Families

 First Steps

-As companies look to implement the new control requirements, it may seem daunting, but with the right guidance, it is a straightforward process.
+At first, it may seem daunting to implement the new control requirements, but with the right guidance, it’s a straightforward process.
 An initial step for companies involves conducting research and collaborating with the development team to explore available libraries.
 From gaining a Software Bill of Materials (SBOM), companies gain clarity on what is being incorporated into the software builds by reference.
 This allows companies to stay ahead and know what is in the software.

 Engage with IT Leaders and 3PAOs

 Along with the updates to Rev. 5, the hardening program for servers, such as the infrastructure components, has been changed from the Center for Internet Security benchmarks to the Defense Information Systems Agency (DISA) Security Technical Information Guides (STIGs).
 By engaging with IT leaders, they can ensure the STIGs are properly implemented.
-The earlier information security is involved, the smoother the Rev. 5 transition will become.
+The earlier you can involve information security, the smoother the Rev. 5 transition will be.
 This allows for an open dialogue between the development and IT staff, ensuring all stakeholders are on the same page.

 Community Resources